soedinglab/MMseqs2-App/headless/mcp-server/REFERENCE.md

   `SHARED_DIR` pointed at a folder with an `imports/` of its own would otherwise put those files on the input TTL. `exports/` needs no such rule, because the artifact-id pattern filters it as well. `INPUT_DIRS` is never swept, and may not nest with the shared folder in either direction: one way puts a curated library on a 1 h timer, the other hides drops behind a root that outlives them.
-- **`queryUrl` makes the server fetch.** The host allowlist is the boundary; the scheme, address, redirect and size checks are defence against a mistyped entry.
-Adding another URL-taking argument means going through `resolveInputUrl`, never a bare `fetch`.
 - **The artifact sweep only touches roots it created.** `FOLDSEEK_SERVER_SHARED_DIR` can name any folder, so a typo would otherwise aim it at one we have never written to — and the name allowlist alone would still delete a 64-hex directory belonging to something else.
 A build writes